Capitol State Forest

 - On the D-4000 between the C-Line and D-Line

-Triangle Pit is open to target shooters.
+Learn more about recreational target shooting in DNR-managed lands.
 Click here for an infographic with target shooting rules when there is not a recreation alert in place.
-Noncompliance could lead to closure.

 Other tips for your visit